 National survey of secondary school staff

 In 2022, AERO worked with the Australian Council for Educational Research (ACER) to conduct a national survey of school teachers and leaders.
-Just over half of respondents reported their school consistently provides support for struggling students in literacy and/or numeracy.
-However, more than two in five are not confident that the support they offer is effective.
+Just over half of respondents reported their school consistently provides support for struggling students in literacy and numeracy.
+However, more than 2 in 5 are not confident that the support they offer is effective.

 The survey also showed that support varies considerably between schools, with a wide range of approaches used across the schools that were surveyed.